A brief intro to Red Hat OpenShift for Node.js developers

 As Node.js developers, you can go a step further with NodeShift, which easily surfaces the parts of the OpenShift CLI that Node.js developers typically use.
 Nodeshift makes assumptions since it knows how Node.js apps are typically set up — for example, it makes use of the ubiquitous package.json file.
 You can also simply use

 npx to use NodeShift without even installing it.
 This blog post shows just how easy it can be to deploy a Node.js application with NodeShift: Use Node.js 14 on Red Hat OpenShift.

 While these tools are great, if you really want to see OpenShift in action, I highly recommend digging into the web console.
 The UI is pretty intuitive and gives you access and control of your application and its services in a comfortable way.
 A great way to check out the UI and experiment with OpenShift is through the Developer Sandbox, which gives you access to an OpenShift instance where you can experiment with the UI and deploy sample applications.

 If you have a full-fledged production application, you will most likely take advantage of CI/CD options using Helm, Tekton, operators and the like.
 A great place to learn more about using Helm, Tekton, operators and other DevOps techniques, is the DevOps section of the Red Hat Developer Portal.

 - The Cloud-Native Toolkit is an open-source collection of assets that enable application development and support teams to deliver business value quickly using Red Hat OpenShift.
-Learn more about Tekton and ArgoCD with the hands-on workshops using a free IBM Cloud cluster.
+Learn more about Tekton and ArgoCD with the hands-on workshops using an IBM Cloud cluster.
 View the workshop.

 - Learn how to use the OpenShift Container Platform to build and deploy an application with a data backend and a web frontend in this hands-on, interactive, browser-based workshop.
 Getting started with OpenShift | Red Hat Developer.